 AIG Parent and/or certain subsidiaries are parties to several letter of credit agreements with various financial institutions, which issue letters of credit from time to time in support of our insurance companies.
 These letters of credit are subject to reimbursement by AIG Parent and/or certain subsidiaries in the event of a drawdown of these letters of credit.
-Letters of credit issued in support of the General Insurance companies totaled approximately \$2.2 billion at March 31, 2024.
-Letters of credit issued in support of the Life and Retirement companies totaled approximately \$191 million at March 31, 2024, which are subject to reimbursement by Corebridge with no recourse to AIG Parent.
+Letters of credit issued in support of the General Insurance our insurance companies totaled approximately \$2.2 billion at March 31, 2024 June 30, 2024.
+Letters of credit issued in support of the Life